-UPDATE July 2020: This blog is now over three years old and has been getting over 100,000 pageviews/month for years.
+UPDATE April 2021: This blog is now over four years old and has been getting over 100,000 pageviews/month for years.
 It has had many, many, many viral posts, and these days I barely spend more than a few hours a week on the site.
 It generates a completely passive monthly income through ads and affiliate marketing and some people may even consider it a job-replacing income.
 All by following the steps in this post…nothing more!
 Yay for blogging!

 This blog was started not too long ago (less than five months ago) and I can’t believe how much it’s grown!!
 I also have met other mom bloggers in this niche and actually had 2 viral posts!